bigjosh/cwandt-pocketfiche-site/upload-server/readme.md

 Rquests to the app processor always have at least a `command` parameter.
 Some commands also expect additional parameters, and some are POST requests.

-All admin commands require an `admin-id` parameter.
+All admin commands require an `admin-id` parameter (passed as POST data or query string).
-All backer commands require an `code` parameter.
+All backer commands require a `code` parameter (passed as POST data or query string).

+Note: For security, the admin-id and code are passed in the URL hash fragment (#) on the client side, which prevents them from being sent in the Referer header or logged in server access logs.
+The JavaScript extracts these from the hash and sends them to the server only when needed.

 The `index.html` are only there to block directory listing.

 ### the static webpages

-All links in the static webpages should have "no-referrer" set in the referrer policy to avoid leaking the access code in the URL.
+Authentication credentials (admin-id and code) are passed via URL hash fragments (e.g., `admin.html#ABCDEFGH`, `upload.html#5H54YXRI`) rather than query parameters.
+Hash fragments are never sent to the server, providing better security:
+- Not included in Referer headers
+- Not logged in server access logs
+- Not sent to analytics platforms
+- Shorter, cleaner URLs

 #### `admin.html`

+URL format: `admin.html#{admin-id}`

 A simple form with fields for "backer-id" and "notes".
-It submits a POST with those fields to the app processor with the `command` parameter set to `generate-code` and the `admin-id` parameter from the URL.
+JavaScript extracts the admin-id from the URL hash fragment and submits a POST with those fields to the app processor with the `command` parameter set to `generate-code` and the `admin-id` parameter.
 The POST also has the `backer-id` and `notes` parameters.

-If the POST is successful, it shows a page with the specified backer-id and the URL to the `upload.html` page with the `code` parameter from the POST.
+If the POST is successful, it shows a page with the specified backer-id and the URL to the `upload.html` page using the format `upload.html#{code}`.
 It has a button to copy the URL to the clipboard.

-I know that it is bad form to have a secret in the URL but I want the admins to be able to bookmark it.
+Using hash fragments keeps the admin-id secret - it's never sent to the server, only extracted by JavaScript when needed.

 #### `upload.html`

+URL format: `upload.html#{code}`

 This is where all of the action with backers happens.